adam85sims/seleniumbasics/1-OpenBrowser/README.md

     public static void main(String[] args) {
         // TODO Auto-generated method stub
 ```
 <p>Ok, cool.
 If you didn't tick the box demanding that Eclipse put this in for you - you need to put it in yourself.
-This is the start of your code block.
+This is the start of your method.
 Without that, you are nothing. <b>NOTHING!</b> Your friends will point and laugh at you and you will no longer be able to maintain an erection.</p>

 ```
         WebDriver driver = new FirefoxDriver();